jellewie/Arduino-WiFiManager/README.md

 -Connect to "ESP32" (WiFiManager_APSSID)
 -Goto "196.168.4.1"
 -Fill in WIFI settings, and press SEND.
 (Data will be saved to EEPROM when it works)

+# LED status
+On the ESP there is a LED_BUILDIN this LED reflects some erros
+- **ON** WIFI starts, goes OFF when WIFI setup is successfully completed
+- **blink 100ms** WIFI setup failed, APmode has started
+- **blink 500ms** it is connecting to its known WiFi